64kramsystem/personal_notes/bash.md

 `EXIT` will trap everything (which can be fine), so don't use it with `ERR`/`INT`, otherwise the handler will be invoked once for each signal.

 !!
 Can't register multiple handlers for the same signal; the last will override the preceding !!
+However, each subshell (script) has their own handlers.

 ```sh
 LOCKFILE=/var/lock/makewhatis.lock